 - OPT Federal Regulations Agreement form.
 Read carefully and sign.

-- I-20 forms - Compile all of the original I-20s you have been issued, even from previous schools.
+- Copies of your I-20 forms - Compile all of the original I-20s you have been issued, even from previous schools.

 - Form I-94 - Access your I-94 record at www.cbp.gov/I94/

-- Application Fee: obtain a money order payable to: U.S. Department of Homeland Security.
-Money orders can be purchased from the Post Office, grocery and convenience stores, or your bank.
+- Application Fee: obtain a money order or cashier's check payable to: U.S. Department of Homeland Security.
+These can be purchased from the Post Office, grocery and convenience stores, or your bank.

-Once you have completed your OPT paperwork, email your Advisor to schedule an appointment to obtain your OPT I-20 and review your OPT application.
+Once you have completed your OPT paperwork, email your Advisor to schedule an appointment to and review your OPT application and obtain your OPT I-20.

 - You can use an online printing service like FedEx Print Online to have all of your documents printed and ready to send.
 Just upload copies of all the documents on the checklist, and place your order.
 NOTE: You must sign Form I-765 after printing (see instructions above).